 7. Do not close old accounts

-One of the biggest mistakes a lot of consumers make is to close old accounts or accounts they don’t use very often thinking that it will help them build credit.
-While this can help you take control of your finances, closing an old credit account might hurt your credit score.
-This is because that account contributes to the age of your credit which is an essential factor in your credit score calculation.
+One of the biggest mistakes many consumers make is to close old accounts or accounts they don’t use very often, thinking it will help them raise their credit scores.
+While this can help you take control of your finances, closing an old credit card account might hurt your credit score.
+This is because that account contributes to the age of your credit, which is an essential factor in your credit score calculation.

-Additionally, if you close an old account such as a credit card, you will lose that credit limit which in turn might increase your credit utilization ratio and lower your credit score.
+Additionally, if you close an old account, such as a credit card, you will lose that credit limit, which might increase your credit utilization ratio and lower your credit score.

-Instead of closing the account, put on it a small recurring payment such as a streaming monthly bill.
-This will keep the account open while maintaining a low utilization.
+Instead of closing the account, add a small recurring payment, such as a streaming monthly bill.
+This will keep the account open while maintaining low utilization.

 How long does it take to get a 700 credit score?